Powerful, efficient and flexible climate control for larger premises

 VRF (or VRV) air conditioning systems connect numerous indoor units to a single or modular outdoor unit (where a number of AC units link together).
 VRF air con offers high performance with optimum efficiency.
 It is especially suited to medium and large buildings.

-Available with both heat pump and heat recovery technology and utilising increased external static pressure (up to 250pa), VRF systems can provide full flexibility in air conditioning design.
+VRF air conditioners are available with heat pump and heat recovery technology.
+These air conditioners utilise increased external static pressure (up to 250pa) to provide full flexibility in air conditioning design.

 Indoor VRF air conditioning units will often utilise ducts to provide the ultimate in climate control whilst maintaining building aesthetics, even within strict structural confines.
 Flexibile duct layout means air flow patterns can be customised to suit any application.